 Oreaster reticulatus, family Oreasteridae, can be found in Florida and the Bahamas

 The last sea star is the Echinaster echinophours, family Echinasteridae.
 It can be found in the Florida Keys.
 Usually found in shallow water.
 Its habitat is "usually associated with hard subtrates," (Hendler, Kier, Miller and Pawson, 84).
 This small species has a diameter of 2.8 inches.
 It has a small disk and five arms.
 The arms taper slightly and flattened ventrally.
 They have widely spaced plates and are covered with thin skin.
 The tip surface has thorn like, erect spines.
 There are 6 to 9 spines on each row measuring to a length of 0.08 to 0.12 inches.
 The sides of the arms have a straight row of spines.
 The bottom surface has grooves outlined by three series of spines.
 Their color is red or crimson.
+The can be found at a depth of 180 feet.
 (Hendler, Kier, Miller and Pawson, 84-85).

 These are just seven different sea stars.
 Starfish are an important factor in marine life.
 A great decline of the starfish would affect the life of other systems in the ocean.
 They are beautiful animals.
 I hope to learn more about them as we explore the Florida Keys and the Bahamas.

 Bavendam, Fred.
 Beneath Cold Waters: The Marine Life of New England.
 Down Eawst Books.
 Camden, ME.
 1980.